HomeArticlesBest OfBest US Tax Calculators

 Tax Refund Estimator

-The estimator is most useful in the fourth quarter (October through December) when you still have time to adjust withholding on remaining paychecks.
-If the tool projects a large refund, submitting an updated W-4 to claim fewer withholdings gives you access to that money across paychecks rather than waiting for a lump-sum refund after filing.
-If it projects a balance owed, you can increase withholding or make an estimated payment by January 15 to avoid an underpayment penalty.
+This is most useful in the fourth quarter, October through December, while there's still time to adjust withholding on remaining paychecks.
+A projected large refund means an updated W-4 claiming fewer withholdings puts that money in your paychecks now instead of making you wait for a lump sum after filing.
+A projected balance owed means you can increase withholding or make an estimated payment by January 15 to dodge an underpayment penalty.

-Best for: Anyone who wants to see their refund or balance-due estimate before the filing deadline, especially for Q4 planning.
+Good for anyone who wants to see a refund or balance-due estimate before the filing deadline, especially for Q4 planning.

 How We Evaluated